Itinerary 5 Days

 Darwin Beach is another superb site with large breeding colonies of seabirds and frigates and other birds such as lava herons, swallow-tailed gulls, mockingbirds and, hopefully, vampire finches.
 During the walk we will pass by tide pools with playful sea lions and diamond stingrays.
 The island's magnificent marine life also makes for spectacular snorkeling and with the chance of encountering manta rays, sharks, turtles and moray eels along with many types of fishes.

-The boat will be anchored near Itabaca Channel, from where we take a panga ride to explore Caleta Tortuga Negra (Black Turtle Cove) - a red mangrove wetland on the north shore of Isla Santa Cruz.
-We paddle among the cove’s peaceful waters to experience the underwater riches of these waters.
-It’s a breeding area for green turtles, so it is not uncommon to see them mating.
+Brave an early start to explore Caleta Tortuga Negra (Black Turtle Cove) on a Zodiac ride.
+This red mangrove wetland is located on the north shore of Isla Santa Cruz.
+A breeding area for green turtles, this is a good place to catch sight of them mating.
 There is also abundant bird life, such as the yellow warbler and lava heron.
 It is also a nursery for golden cow-nose rays, eagle rays and Galapagos sharks.
+This is your final excursion before you head to the airport in Isla Baltra for your flight back to Quito.